lelixn/lelixn/README.md

-- 👋 Hi, I’m @lelixn
+- 👋 It's me Lelien Panda
 - 👀 I’m interested in learning new skills
-- 🌱 I’m currently learning basics of java
+- 🌱 I’m currently learning  Java + DSA
-- 💞️ I’m looking to collaborate on twitter
+- I’m looking to collaborate on twitter & linkedIn
-- 📫 How to reach me : through my email or cold dms
+- 📫 How to reach me : through my email
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: idgas

 <!---
 lelixn/lelixn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.